JohnnyMorganz/StyLua/README.md

 local foobar = false
 ```

-Note that ignoring cannot cross scope boundaries - once a block is exited, formatting will be re-enabled.
+Note that ignoring cannot cross scope boundaries - once a block is exited, formatting is re-enabled.

 ### Formatting Ranges

 To format a specific range within a file, use `--range-start <num>` and/or `--range-end <num>`.
-Both arguments are inclusive and optional - if an argument is not provided, the start/end of the file will be used respectively.
+Both arguments are inclusive and optional - if an argument is not provided, the start/end of the file is used respectively.

-Only whole statements lying within the range will be formatted.
+Only whole statements lying within the range are formatted.
-If part of a statement falls outside the range, the statement will be ignored.
+If part of a statement falls outside the range, the statement is ignored.

 In editors, `Format Selection` is supported.